James Dale Ritchie: Murders

 Turner, suffering from schizophrenia and bipolar disorder, was homeless at the time, as he had not fared well at assisted living facilities recently.
-De Husson, a notable environmental activist in Anchorage, was thought by his father, Gordon De Husson, to be doing a late-night bicycle ride on their new Schwinn to meet a friend when he stumbled upon the fatal encounter between Ritchie and Turner.
+De Husson, a prolific local environmental activist, was thought by their father, Gordon De Husson, to be doing a late-night bicycle ride on their new Schwinn to meet a friend when they happened upon the fatal encounter between Ritchie and Turner.
 There was no relation between De Husson and Turner.
 In the police report, the APD noted that very little evidence was left at the scene of the crime.
 However, the Alaska State Crime Lab confirmed that the weapon used to kill Turner and De Husson had also been used in the earlier homicides.

 Recognizing a modus operandi displayed by the string of murders, the APD released an advisory notice for citizens to avoid isolated trails after dark.
 Following the murders of Turner and De Husson, the FBI was brought on to assist with the investigation.
 On September 6, Anchorage Mayor Ethan Berkowitz hosted a press conference that asserted that gang violence was largely responsible for the record-breaking number of murders in the city, though he refused to acknowledge the evidence lending credibility to the serial killer theory.

 The FBI offered a $10,000 reward leading to the apprehension of the suspect responsible for Thompson's murder, while refusing to comment on any connection to the other murders, due to the concern that acknowledging that a weapon tying all the crimes together would run the risk of prompting the killer to dispose of it.
 The joint APD and FBI task force subsequently received upwards of 175 tips over the following two months – at least one of which pertained to Ritchie.

 Following Thompson's murder, his mother, Mandy Premo, claimed to have conducted an independent investigation to discover her son's killer.
 She claimed to have located an armed Ritchie near the Alaska Regional Hospital in October 2016 and to have reported to the APD lieutenant about having found her son's killer.
 She claimed the lieutenant advised against confronting Ritchie personally, as he was armed and her infant child was in the car.